-Threats to public media are escalating.
+Threats to public radio and TV are escalating.

 There is also a pending rescission package that would claw back funding for CPB that has already been appropriated.

-How much CPB funding does c895 receive?
+How much CPB funding does c89.5 receive?

 What could happen if c89.5 lost CPB funding?